kfrey-idm/emodpy-workflow/docs/tutorials/get_started.md

-# Get Started with EMOD-HIV and emodpy-workflow
+# Get started with EMOD-HIV and emodpy-workflow

 ## Assumptions